MongetE/JaDe/Readme.md

 | **macro_avg**     | 0.625     | 0.452  | 0.454    | 952     |
 | **weighted_avg**  | 0.762     | 0.745  | 0.728    | 952     |

+**NB**:

-**NB**: the evaluation of the classification work is done using scikit.
+- the evaluation of the classification work is done using scikit.
 When running the evaluation module, the classification report gives the measures for a ‘[]’ class.
 This ‘[]’ is normally used to indicated that there is an end-stopped line.
 However, for evaluation purposes, some types (such as the lexical one) are replaced by this class.
 As a consequence, these measures cannot account for the precision, recall and f1-score for the detection task.
-So far, any attempt to remove this class from the classification report resulted in its failure.
+So far, any attempt to remove this class from the classification report resulted in the report failure.
+What's more, the accuracy, macro_avg and weighted_avg are slightly biased because of this class.
+- When evaluating each classifier separately, a [?] class appears.
+This class stands for enjambment context that are not supported by the evaluated classifier.

 Regarding the detection per se, the results are as follow: